-Practical work is mainly focused on the moving image, and a suite of Apple Macs loaded with film editing software, including Final Cut Pro and iMovie is available in the Media Studies classroom.
+Practical work is focused on the moving image, and a suite of Apple Macs loaded with film editing software, including Final Cut Pro and iMovie is available in the Media Studies classroom.
 The department is also equipped with HD video cameras and industry standard tripods with stedi cam and dolly attachments, as well as a large green screen facility.

 Where will it lead to?